 var myAccordion = document.getElementById('myAccordion');

-// grab the collapsible triggers for this accordion
+// grab the collapse elements of this accordion

 // initialize the component for each collapse trigger